iadvize/documentation/Documentation.md

 Once your app ready, you will be able to submit your connector for review. iAdvize team will review your app to make sure it fits the Developer policy, and will get back to you within 48 hours (on workdays).
 And then hurrah...
-Publish it in iAdvize Marketplace!
+Publish it to iAdvize Marketplace!

 # Build apps
 Once logged in your Developer Account, you will be ready to build.